-- Ammarah Patel (Climate and Behaviour)

-- Rochelle Abella (Climate and Behaviour)

 - Emmanuel Nnadede (Climate and Behaviour)

 - Victoria Hyde (ARC)

 - Garth Harkness (ARC

 - Collette Walker (Safeguarding Officer)

-- Sinead Nelson (Attendance Officer)

 - Liam Horrigan (Vice Principal)

 - Shanaz Essafi (Mental Health Lead and School Counsellor)

-- Darren Morley (Teacher)

-- Stacey Rowe (Special Needs Co-ordinator)

 Self-harm

 Self-harm describes any behaviour where a young person causes harm to themselves in order to cope with thoughts, feelings, or experiences they are not able to manage in any other way.
 It most frequently takes the form of cutting, burning or non-lethal overdoses in adolescents, while younger children and young people with special needs are more likely to pick or scratch at wounds, pull out their hair or bang or bruise themselves.
 Between 1 in every 12 and 1 in 15 children and young people deliberately self-harm.
 There has been a big increase in the number of young people being admitted to hospital because of self-harm.
 Over the last ten years this figure has increased by 68%.